botpress/modules/packages/botpress-hitl/README.md

 ### Viewing conversations

 By using this module, you can look to all your conversations at the same place.
-You don't have to
+You don't have to use external connectors interface to follow your conversations.

 ### Filtering by status